 You shouldn’t just expect to eat without working; your blog is not just a platform to make you eat while being lazy.

 Get off yourself that old mentality: “make money doing nothing”.
 I don’t think it is possible to make money doing nothing, try to give value, build your trust, gain credibility for yourself and you will reap the rewards.

 Content originality and passion are linked.

 They’re both important for a successful blog or brand.
-Most beginners struggle finding their niche and passion, so they end up copying other’s hard working content producing little to no original content.
+Most beginners struggle to find their niche and passion, so they end up copying other’s hard-working content producing little to no original content.